Shyam-Has-Your-Anomaly-Mitigated/Emul/syntaxxx.md

 	8<< need a way to check the delimitation type [; ";"; ":"; "∴"; "∵"]
 	8<< ℝeally need delimiters to be mandatory initiators now

+	: mahā[]
+	: reason[]
+	8<< both inputs can be mantras and will return a list of occurrences 8<< otherwise they operate from where ever they are chanted